Hi! I’m Delahaye - pronounced as De-la-haye.

 I have always wanted to travel; to see all the amazing, far-flung places I watched on national geographic when I was younger.
 I thought to travel meant you had to have lots of money, but now I know that all you need is to be smart with both your money and time.

 I believe being wise with money for travel does not mean you have to be cheap.
-I’ll show you how small financial habits, followed daily and mindful planning, can have a significant impact on building a future where you’re able to travel while still working a 9 to 5.
+I’ll show you how habits, followed daily and mindful planning, can have a significant impact on building a future where you’re able to travel while still working a 9 to 5.

 If, like me, you love to travel, but have to get innovative about using your precious holiday allowance to satisfy your wanderlust, then stick around!